Datavault-UK/automate-dv-docs/docs/metadata.md

 but it can be easier to manage.
 Model-level metadata alleviates the issue, but will not completely solve it.

 Whichever approach gets chosen, metadata storage and retrieval is difficult without a dedicated tool.
-To help manage large amounts of metadata, we recommend the use of external corporate tools such as WhereScape, Matillion, or Erwin Data Modeller.
+To help manage large amounts of metadata, we recommend the use of third-party enterprise tools such as WhereScape, Matillion, or Erwin Data Modeller.

 In the future, dbt will likely support better ways to manage metadata at this level, to put off the need for a tool a